keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/multi_stage/index.md

 #### Approval

-The approval task stops the task sequence for an approval, which is required before deploying an artifact into the next stage.
+The approval task stops the sequence for an approval, which is required before deploying an artifact into the next stage.
 The approval strategy can be defined based on the evaluation result `pass` and `warning`.
 Keptn supports the following approval strategies for the evaluation results `pass` and `warning`:

   * `automatic`: The artifact is deployed automatically.
   * `manual`: The user is asked for approval before triggering the deployment.